CMU-SAFARI/AirLift/README.md

 * `[MarkDuplicates-Picard](https://gatk.broadinstitute.org/hc/en-us/articles/360036459932-MarkDuplicates-Picard-)`

-## Replicating the results -- Yeast
+# Replicating the Results in the Paper

-We provide a step-by-step guideline to replicate the results reported in the AirLift paper for Yeast.
+We provide a step-by-step guide to replicate the results reported in the paper for Yeast.
 We also provide the scripts we used for C.elegans and Human genomes in Zenodo.

-Note that installation requires 1) an internet connection to access several public servers (e.g., GitHub, UCSC, EBI websites), 2) python3 (and pip3), 3) Picard tools, 4) GATK, and 5) hap.py (https://github.com/Illumina/hap.py)
+Note that AirLift requires 1) an internet connection to access several public servers (e.g., GitHub, UCSC, EBI websites), 2) python3 (and pip3), 3) Picard tools, 4) GATK, and 5) hap.py (https://github.com/Illumina/hap.py)
 installed on your machine.